 The best way to compare these two products is to look at some key points of difference:

-The AAFCO (American Association of Feed Control Officials) has been encouraging uniformity in the expression of kcals among manufacturers.
-AAFCO has recently approved changes to require kcal information using a calculation method whereby all food with the same protein, fat, and carbohydrate levels have the same energy value, regardless of the type of ingredient used in the recipe.
-Although the kcals on the packaging may have changed, you will notice our feeding guidelines have not, nor has the performance of our foods.
+The AAFCO (Association of American Feed Control Officials) has been encouraging uniformity in the expression of kcals among manufacturers.
+AAFCO has recently approved changes to require kcal information using a calculation method whereby all food with the same protein, fat, and carbohydrate levels would have the same energy value, regardless of the type of ingredient used in the recipe.
 Please use our feeding guidelines to determine the appropriate amount of food to provide for your pet.
 And, as always, you should increase or decrease the amount you feed based on your pet's activity level and weight.

 How do I find out the percentage of carbohydrates in your foods?